gonsalvg/HueShift/README.md

 *images must be JPG or PNG*

-This is just a small exploratory project
+This is just a small exploratory project.

 I edit photos quite a bit- this mostly came about from wanting to automate the process.